PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Abstract

 \section{Abstract}

 Hardware supply-chain attacks are raising significant security threats to the boot process of multiprocessor systems.
-This paper identifies a new, prevalent hardware supply-chain attack surface that can bypass multiprocessor secure boot due to the absence of processor-authentication mechanisms.
-To defend against such attacks, we present {\system}, the first formally verified processor-authentication protocol for secure boot in multiprocessor systems. {\system} is proved functionally correct and is guaranteed to detect multiple adversarial behaviors, e.g., processor replacements, man-in-the-middle attacks, and tampering with certificates.
-The fine-grained formalization of {\system} and its fully mechanized security proofs are carried out in the Isabelle/HOL theorem prover with 306 lemmas/theorems and $\sim$7,100 LoC.
-Experiments on a proof-of-concept implementation indicate that {\system} can effectively identify boot-process attacks with a considerably minor overhead and thereby improve the security of multiprocessor systems.
+In this paper, we investigate critical stages of the multiprocessor system boot process and identify a new, prevalent hardware supply-chain attack surface that can bypass secure boot due to the absence of processor-authentication mechanisms.
+To defend against such attacks, in this paper, we present PA-Boot, the first formally verified processor-authentication protocol for secure boot in multiprocessor systems.
+PA-Boot is proved functionally correct and is guaranteed to detect multiple adversarial behaviors, such as processor replacements and man-in-the-middle attacks.
+The fine-grained formalization of PA-Boot and its fully mechanized security proofs are carried out in the Isabelle/HOL theorem prover with 306 lemmas/theorems and $\sim$7,100 LoC.
+We further implement in C an instance of PA-Boot.
+Experiments on the proof-of-concept implementation indicate that PA-Boot can effectively identify boot-process attacks with a considerably minor overhead (4.98\% on Linux boot process) and thereby improve the security of multiprocessor systems.